yenyang/CS2-MoveIt/Code/MoveIt/LongDescription.md

 ## Important Update on Development:
-I am continuing the developing for Move It.
+I am continuing the development of Move It with permission from Quboid.
 This first version is still mostly Quboid's Move It, but over time this fork may or may not diverge from where it started.

 The first patch in the new fork has the following changes:
 * Added Localization Support.